Favorite Moments From The 'Justice League Avengers' Crossover

 Originally proposed as a comic book event in 1979, JLA/Avengers was ultimately scrapped after four years of drafting.
-The way the story goes is that fan-favorite artist George Perez (and, truthfully, the only artist who could pull this off) had completed about 21 pages of Roy Thomas’ script before the whole project ultimately collapsed due to editorial conflicts.
+The way the story goes is that fan-favorite artist George Perez (truthfully, the only artist who could've pulled this off) had completed about 21 pages of Roy Thomas’ script before the whole project ultimately collapsed due to editorial conflicts.

 Jump forward to the early 2000s, and the JLA/Avengers crossover was put back on the table.
 An agreement was made between Marvel and DC.
-Artist George Perez would rightfully return and at the time Avengers writer Kurt Busiek would script.
+Artist George Perez would rightfully return, and then Avengers writer Kurt Busiek would script.

 Needless to say, executing a JLA/Avengers mini-series was still a monstrous task.
-And while the end result might not please every die-hard fan, it is an impressive and terribly well-balanced experience.
+And while the end result might not please every die-hard fan, it is an impressive and well-balanced experience.
 One that allows major and minor characters their moment to shine.
-The comic is now a relic of a bygone era (more on that below).
-All the more reason to recognize its accomplishments!

 5. Batman and Captain America Kinda...Sorta...Get Along